Debugging

 # Stack trace:

-Returns the stack trace as a string for logging:
+Returns the current call stack as a string for debugging or logging:

 caller() - Get Caller Information